TeamSnap Customer Profile: Colorado Premier Basketball Club

 The stereotype of the overly competitive sports club is a common one — coaches who over-train their players, teaching them that the biggest achievement is to win at any cost; players who can’t handle losing; parents who get into screaming matches with coaches and referees.

 One Colorado basketball club is trying to avoid perpetuating this stereotype with a focus on not only athletic development but also on compassion, preparation and having a positive outlook.

-“One of the biggest challenges facing the youth sports community is maintaining a positive, competitive environment without parents and coaches getting too emotionally involved, which can manifest itself into a scene made over a bad call, a foul, etc.,” said Mychal Martinez, developmental director for Colorado Premier Basketball Club.
+“One of the biggest challenges facing the youth sports community is maintaining a positive, competitive environment without parents and coaches getting too emotionally involved, which can manifest itself into a scene made over a bad call, a foul, etc.,” said Mychal Martinez, director of operations for Colorado Premier Basketball Club.

 “At the end of the day, sports are about the kids and their development as athletes and young men and women.
 Our goal as a competitive basketball club is to create a positive, family environment where kids can grow not just on the court, but off the court as well.”

-This a TeamSnap League and Club customer is just two years old but is already making a name for itself in the youth sports community.
+This TeamSnap League and Club customer is just four years old but is already making a name for itself in the youth sports community.
 In fact, in early July, nine of the club’s teams placed first in their tournaments, which sent a wave of pride through the whole organization.

 “We have the hardest-working players, parents, coaches and staff members who deserve nothing but the best,” Martinez said.
 “To see our teams have this kind of success this early is a testament to Keith Van Horn’s vision of teaching kids to love the game and play it the right way.”

 Part of encouraging kids to play the game “the right way” is reflected in the way parents and coaches are expected to behave.